Table of Contents

 - Patients requiring Insulin are more likely to have a kidney failure

-- Diabetes patients need more medication before and post-surgery
+- Diabetic patients need more medication before and post-surgery

 - Higher Chances of Heart Attacks and Strokes

-- Increased risk for Postoperative wound, chest and urine infection
+- Increased risk for Postoperative wounds, chest infection and urine infection

 - Tuberculosis risk in elderly patients